nuscien/trivial/Console/README.md

 ﻿# [Trivial.Console](https://github.com/nuscien/trivial/wiki/console)

-This library includes these useful tools and components about console app.
+This library includes these useful tools and controls about console app.

 - Cmd arguments parser and processor.
 - Rich components of CLI.